anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 * Uses ML to maintain performance across variable and sporadic workloads
 * Spectrum, public endpoints not supported

-To ccreate external tables, define the structure for files and register them as tables in glue data catalog.
+To create external tables, define the structure for files and register them as tables in glue data catalog.

+dense storage nodes are just HDD, no compute. for queries, use dense compute nodes

+Diststyle defines the data distribution style for the whole table.

+* diststyle key: rows are distributed according to the values in one column, leader node places matching values on the same node slice. good to use for the main table (trips, for a food sharing app)
+* diststyle even: leader node distirbutes rows across slices in a round-robin fashion.
+Even distribution is appropriate when a table does not participate in joins. good for tables that change frequently
+* diststyle all: a copy of the entire table is distributed to every node. ensures that every row is collocated for every join that the table participates in. this distribution is approrpiate only for relatively slow-moving tables, tables that are not updated frequently or extensively

 ## 5. Visualization